Purpose of Pool Vehicles

 The following vehicle operation guidelines are intended to promote the safe use of Amherst College vehicles.

 - Preventative Maintenance and Safety Check Sheet – The Preventative Maintenance and Safety Check Sheet must be completed prior to driving a pool vehicle.
 The amount of fuel put into the vehicle after use must be noted on the sheet and the sheet must be turned into the Communications Center.
 Failure to do the inspection or turn it in may result in loss of driving privileges.
-Vehicle deficiencies found in the inspection shall be reported to the Physical Plant Service Desk.
+Vehicle deficiencies found in the inspection shall be reported to the Facilities Service Desk.

 - Accidents – See Paragraph VI for what to do in case of an accident.
 If an accident is found to be the fault of the operator of the College vehicle, permission to drive in the future may be terminated.